vyos/vyos-documentation/docs/configuration/interfaces/openvpn.rst

 Firewall Exceptions
 *******************

-For the WireGuard traffic to pass through the WAN interface, you must create a firewall exception.
+For the OpenVPN traffic to pass through the WAN interface, you must create a firewall exception.

 .. code-block:: none